AY2526S1-CS2103T-T14-4/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `ElderRing` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete an elderly**
+**Use case: Delete an elderly (by index)**

 **MSS**
 1. User requests to list elderly
 2. ElderRing shows a list of elderly
 3. User requests to delete a specific elderly in the list
 4. ElderRing deletes the elderly

   Use case ends.

 **Extensions**
 * 2a.
 The list is empty.

   Use case ends.

 * 3a.
 The given index is invalid.
     * 3a1.
 ElderRing shows an error message.

       Use case resumes at step 2.

+---

+**Use case: Delete an elderly (by name & phone)**

+**MSS**
+1. User requests to list or filter elderly (optional)
+2. User requests to delete an elderly by specifying the name and phone number
+3. ElderRing deletes the matching elderly

+  Use case ends.

+**Extensions**
+* 2a.
+No elderly matches the given name and phone.
+    * 2a1.
+ElderRing shows an error message.

+      Use case ends.

+* 2b.
+Neither index nor (name & phone) were provided.
+    * 2b1.
+ElderRing shows the proper command format.

+      Use case ends.

+---

 **Use case: Add an elderly**

 **MSS**

-1. User requests to add an elderly to the list
+1. User requests to add an elderly to the list (with required fields; optional tags)
 2. ElderRing adds the elderly to the list

   Use case ends.

 **Extensions**
 * 1a.
-Elderly is already previously added
+Elderly is already previously added.
     * 1a1.
 ElderRing shows an error message.

       Use case ends.

 * 1b.
-Wrong command used
+Wrong command used or parameters missing/invalid.
     * 1b1.
 ElderRing shows proper command format.

       Use case ends.

-*{More to be added}*
+---

+**Use case: Edit an elderly**

+**MSS**
+1. User requests to list elderly (optional)
+2. User requests to edit an elderly by index, providing one or more new field values
+3. ElderRing updates the elderly

+Use case ends.

+**Extensions**
+* 2a.
+The given index is invalid.
+    * 2a1.
+ElderRing shows an error message.

+      Use case resumes at step 1.

+* 2b.
+No fields were provided to edit.
+    * 2b1.
+ElderRing shows the proper command format.

+      Use case ends.

+* 3a.
+The new details would duplicate an existing elderly.
+    * 3a1.
+ElderRing shows a duplicate error.

+      Use case ends.

+---

+**Use case: Find elderly by name**

+**MSS**
+1. User requests to find elderly by keyword(s)
+2. ElderRing shows the list filtered to matching names Use case ends.

+**Extensions**
+* 1a.
+No keyword was provided or the format is invalid.
+    * 1a1.
+ElderRing shows the proper command format.

+      Use case ends.

+* 2a.
+No matches are found.
+    * 2a1.
+ElderRing shows “0 persons listed”.

+      Use case ends.

+---

+**Use case: Sort elderly (by field and order)**

+**MSS**
+1. User requests to sort the current list by a field (e.g., name/address) and order (ascending/descending)
+2. ElderRing sorts the list and shows a success message

+  Use case ends.

+**Extensions**
+* 1a.
+Unsupported field or invalid order provided.
+    * 1a1.
+ElderRing shows the proper command format.

+      Use case ends.

+---

+**Use case: Tag an elderly**

+**MSS**
+1. User identifies the target elderly (by index, or by name & phone, or by address)
+2. User requests to add a tag to the target elderly
+3. ElderRing adds the tag to the elderly

+  Use case ends.

+**Extensions**
+* 1a.
+The identifier is invalid or no elderly matches.
+    * 1a1.
+ElderRing shows an error message.

+      Use case ends.

+* 2a.
+The elderly already has the same tag.
+    * 2a1.
+ElderRing shows a duplicate-tag message.

+      Use case ends.

+---

+**Use case: Add or remove a remark for an elderly**

+**MSS**
+1. User requests to list elderly (optional)
+2. User requests to add a remark to the elderly at a given index (or to remove it)
+3. ElderRing updates the remark (added or removed)

+  Use case ends.

+**Extensions**
+* 2a.
+The given index is invalid.
+    * 2a1.
+ElderRing shows an error message.

+      Use case resumes at step 1.

+* 2b.
+User indicates removal flag to clear the remark.
+    * 2b1.
+ElderRing clears the remark and shows a confirmation.

+      Use case ends.

+---

+**Use case: List all elderly**

+**MSS**
+1. User requests to list all elderly
+2. ElderRing shows the full list

+  Use case ends.

+**Extensions**
+* 2a.
+The address book is empty.
+    * 2a1.
+ElderRing shows an empty list message.

+      Use case ends.

 ### Non-Functional Requirements